 - CI journal club.
 This monthly research journal club consists of alternating presentations of work-in-progress by CI trainees, presentation of selected research articles by CI trainees, and meet-the-professor presentations that feature distinguished physician-scientists from Mayo faculty.
 The journal club is designed specifically to foster interaction among trainees and for trainees to meet successful physicians in an informal setting to discuss career paths and ingredients for success as a physician-scientist.

 - Divisional/departmental research seminars.
 During the two-year research block, trainees attend and participate in journal clubs, tutorials, courses and seminar series organized by the departments in which they are assigned.

 - Mayo Graduate School courses.
 Trainees are encouraged to select Mayo Graduate School courses of direct relevance to their training that the Clinician-Investigator Training Program supports but does not fund.
 Graduate courses are available in these programs:

 - Biochemistry and structural biology

 Clinician-investigator trainees have frequent opportunities to attend and interact with invited speakers prominent in the field of academic medicine.
 The interaction provides opportunities to learn from role-model academicians and build relationships with national leaders in academic medicine.

 As a trainee in this program, your performance and progress is evaluated carefully throughout the program to ensure you acquire adequate knowledge and develop technical skills.

-You meet periodically with your supervising mentor and a faculty member to discuss the program and your career goals.
+You meet periodically with the program director, your supervising mentor and a faculty member to discuss the program and your career goals.
 Mayo Clinic recruits many staff physicians from its own training programs.
 Career opportunities may be available at Mayo Clinic in Arizona, Florida and Minnesota.